pandisepic/eat.py/README.md

 ## eat.py
 first game i made using pygame

+## instructions
+just run the EAT.py file
 used WASD to move around
-eat 100 of me to win the game
+eat 100 of me to win game